-- 23.(1) The Board shall, with the approval of the Minister, appoint a person to the office of Director General. - (2) The Director General shall be the chief executive officer of the Authority and shall be subject to the directions of the Authority in the performance of his functions under this Act.
+- 19.(1) The Board shall, with the approval of the Minister, appoint a person to the office of Director General. - (2) Subject to section 20(2), the Director General shall be the Chief Executive Officer of the Authority and shall be subject to the directions of the Authority in the performance of his functions under this Act. - (3) The Director General - (a) shall hold office for a term not exceeding 3 years but is eligible for reappointment; - (b) is entitled to such remuneration and allowances as the Authority determines; and - (c) shall not be removed from office without the approval of the Minister.